-Nextcloud's SFTP (FTP over an SSH tunnel) backend supports both password and public key authentication.
+Nextcloud's SFTP (SSH File Transfer Protocol) backend supports both password and public key authentication.

 The Host field is required; a port can be specified as part of the Host field in the following format: hostname. domain:port.
 The default port is 22 (SSH).